particle-iot/docs/src/content/hardware/expansion/beyond-prototyping.md

 | 1 | 10-pin JTAG Connector | [Samtek SAM8796-ND](https://www.digikey.com/products/en?keywords=SAM8796-ND) | $2.90 |
 | 2 | Tactile switch | [C&K PTS645SH50SMTR92](https://www.digikey.com/product-detail/en/c-k/PTS645SH50SMTR92-LFS/CKN9085CT-ND/1146817) | $0.21 |

-## E Series (Gen 2 cellular SMD)
+## E-Series (Gen 2 cellular SMD)

-The E Series Gen 2 cellular module is about the same level of effort as the P1.
+The E-Series Gen 2 cellular module is about the same level of effort as the P1.
 It has a built-in voltage regulator and PMIC, but you need to add a battery connector.

 - RGB LED (the status one)
 - RESET and MODE buttons